StefanKreidel/tech-blog/docs/_posts/2023-03-19-spring-webmvc-servlet-threading.markdown

 ## 5. Blocking Tasks and Outgoing Requests

 So far we only briefly touched on the topic of blocking tasks.
 Multiple operations fall into this category, like:
-- Calling another service via its API.
+- **Calling another service** via its API.
 In most cases today this is done via a REST interface but other mechanisms exist.
 They all have in common that they rely on HTTP connections which are blocking by nature.
-- Accessing a database.
+- **Accessing a database**.
 This is done via a database-specific interface driver (e.g. JDBC driver) and in many cases is also implemented in a blocking way.
 Newer, non-blocking drivers exist but more on them in another post.
-- File system access.
+- **File system access**.
 Here we rely on APIs provided by the operating system and, you guessed it, they are also mostly blocking.

-In all of these examples, we leave the Spring context via an adapter or interface and our main thread (or Undertow core thread) waits for a response. [test](#spring-rest-template)
+In all of these examples, we leave the Spring context via an adapter or interface and our main thread (or Undertow core thread) waits for a response.

 #### Spring REST Template

-`RestTemplate` provides an abstraction over low-level HTTP client libraries and was the standard for accessing REST APIs in the old days before non-blocking, reactive communication became part of Spring.
-It is now in [maintenance mode](https://docs.spring.io/spring-framework/docs/current/reference/html/integration.html#rest-resttemplate) and Spring recommends using the newer, non-blocking `WebClient` instead.
+[RestTemplate](https://docs.spring.io/spring-framework/docs/current/reference/html/integration.html#rest-resttemplate) provides an abstraction over low-level HTTP client libraries and was the standard for accessing REST APIs in the old days before non-blocking, reactive communication became part of Spring.
+It is now in [maintenance mode](https://docs.spring.io/spring-framework/docs/current/reference/html/integration.html#rest-resttemplate) and Spring recommends using the newer, non-blocking [WebClient](https://docs.spring.io/spring-framework/docs/current/reference/html/web-reactive.html#webflux-client) instead.

 For now we stick with the RestTemplate however as this post is centered around Spring Web and is therefore blocking anyways.